aircrack-ng/aircrack-ng/README.md

    libpcap development package is required (on Cygwin, use the Aircap SDK instead; see above)
  * For best performance on FreeBSD (50-70% more), install gcc5 (or better) via: pkg install gcc7
  * rfkill
+ * For best performance on SMP machines, ensure the hwloc library and headers are installed.

 ## Resolving the basic requirements